joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6421460/2025/06/12/shemar-stewart-bengals-contract-minicamp/

 **Canadiens likely to continue mining NHL Draft for size, physicality**\
 `Over the past two drafts, the Canadiens have demonstrated they have a type at forward.
-And that type is available in this draft.`\
+That type is available in this draft.`\
 https://nytimes.com/athletic/6420784/2025/06/12/canadiens-nhl-draft-targets/

 **Red Light: The Oilers need a statement game.
 Plus: The goalie conundrum**\